 Don’t worry too much about finding “perfect” fingerings, instead just work through a few bars at a time, getting your left hand used to playing something more challenging.
 Start with easier songs to get started and make sure to keep your hand position stable, yet relaxed.

-Step Three: Transcribe Bass Lines
+Step Three: Transcribe and Play Bass Lines

 I often refer to my left hand as the “bass player”, since when I am accompanying myself singing, my left hand usually fills that role.
 What better way to develop my left-hand bass chops than to learn some classic bass lines?
 This is a great way to build some ear training skills while you develop your left-hand.
 Also, it’s totally fun!

 Get even more bang for your buck by playing chords in your right hand and/or singing the melody over top.
 You’ll be a one-person band in no time!

 Here are some great bass lines to check out:

 My Girl by The Temptations.
 (You can learn the bass line AND the iconic guitar part).